EvitaKnits/Cashflow-Companion/README.md

 I used the appropriate formatting so that any future number received by that cell would retain the correct formatting.
 I added this line in and it solved the issue:`current_budget_worksheet.format("B:B", { "numberFormat": { "type":"NUMBER", "pattern":"#####0.00" }})`

+### Bug Six

+#### Issue:
+During testing I found that sometimes putting a lower case 'n' or 'a' in one of the 'Name or Amount' choices when editing a budget or an expense, didn't work.
+The entry was not recognised as a valid option.

+#### Solution:
+I found that this was because I was transforming the user input with `.upper()`, the first time the program asked for the name or amount.
+But I was not doing this on subsequent requests for this information AFTER the user had entered an invalid input.
+I moved the location of the `.upper()` so it catches both new inputs and inputs after an invalid input.

 ### Unresolved Bugs

 I don't believe I have left any of my bugs unresolved.